Are you sure?

 Wage Rate

-Apprentice wage increases with skills and expertise.
-Fully qualified workers earn an average of up to $25.00 per hour.
+Apprentice wage increases with skill and experience.
+Fully qualified workers earn an average of $25.00 per hour.

 Self-Rating